toliver38/coun7er/countermeasures/CM0070_ResetDomainControllerMachineAccountPassword.md

 ## Risks

-- Resetting the password for the DC account may risk breaking synchoronization of the DC if done improperly, such as by using the `Reset-ComputerMachinePassword` cmdlet.
+- Resetting the password for the DC account may risk breaking synchronization of the DC if done improperly, such as by using the `Reset-ComputerMachinePassword` cmdlet.

 ## Guidance